 All members of the Board must declare to [ INSERT FIRE AND RESCUE AUTHORITY ] on appointment and at any such time as their circumstances change any potential conflict of interest arising as a result of their position on the Board.

-On appointments to the Board and following any subsequent declaration of potential conflict [ INSERT FIRE AND RESCUE AUTHORITY ] shall ensure that any potential conflict is effectively managed in line with both the internal procedures of [ INSERT FIRE AND RESCUE AUTHORITY ] and the requirements of the Pensions Regulators codes of practice on conflict of interest for Board members.
+On appointments to the Board and following any subsequent declaration of potential conflict [ INSERT FIRE AND RESCUE AUTHORITY ] shall ensure that any potential conflict is effectively managed in line with both the internal procedures of [ INSERT FIRE AND RESCUE AUTHORITY ] and the requirements of the Pensions Regulator’s codes of practice on conflict of interest for Board members.

 Knowledge and understanding (including Training)